yang123vc/qf/README.md

 ## Listing of Document Structure Links in your Web App

 There is a list of document structures which are accessible to the admininstrator only.
 It lists all the document structures on your installation.
 To list document structures to the users you would need to write a custom page.
-This is because you might want to mix complicated forms and other pages.
+This is because you might have a category page which mixes complicated forms, and forms created with this project.

 You would need to call `qf.DoesCurrentUserHavePerm` to check if the current user have read permission to the document structure before listing it.
 This would ensure a clean interface with the user